-Below find the descriptions of the required summer reading assignments for all the Lindbergh High School English classes.
+Below find the descriptions of the required summer reading assignments for all the Lindbergh High School English classes for the upcoming 2019-2020 school year.
 Students are not required to purchase copies of the assigned texts.
 Library copies of the books may be used for the summer reading assignment and later in the class.
 As a department, however, we believe that a student who has a personal copy of a book to highlight and annotate has an advantage.
-Copies of the books may be found online or in various district retail and used bookstores.A Downloadable PDF version of these requirements are found at the bottom of the page.ENGLISH 1 (9th grade)
+Copies of the books may be found online or in various district retail and used bookstores.

 Option 1: Discuss a character or conflict that you empathize with, are fascinated by, or are repelled by.